wy90021/gametaverse-date-etl/README.md

 1. run `bash block-script.sh 2021-12-19` to fetch block data and upload to dynamo
 2. run `bash etl-script.sh 2021-12-19` to fetch transfer data and filter by game
 3. run `bash dynamo-scripts.sh 2021-12-19 prod` to upload transfer and user data

-still need to finish timestamp backfill starting 1-30 then need to start user transfer backfill